 Moved into a new address or not included on the register?

-If you move into a new address in the borough or your name has not been included on the register or your personal details have changed, we can send you a form so that you can register.
-When we receive your completed application form we will add your details to the next update to the register; these are published monthly from March to July this year.
+If you move into a new address in the borough, your name has not been included on the register or your personal details have changed, you can go to www.gov.uk/register-to-vote or contact the electoral services office to send you a form.
+When we receive your completed application form we will add your details to the next update to the register.

 The electoral register

-There are two versions of the electoral register – the full register and the edited register.
-The full register is the version used for the conduct of elections and is available to view (under supervision) in the Central Library and Ealing Town Hall.
-The edited register, which can be purchased, can be viewed in libraries and Ealing Town Hall.
+Using information received from the public, registration officers keep two registers – the electoral register and the open register (also known as the edited register).
+The electoral register is used for the conduct of elections and is available to view (under supervision) in the Central Library and Ealing Town Hall.
+The open register which can be purchased, can be viewed in libraries and Ealing Town Hall.